 L4 / IC3 · 3–5 years

-iOS Engineer interviews at most tech companies follow a recognisable pattern: a recruiter screen, a Swift coding round, an iOS-flavoured system design round, often a project deep-dive on something from your CV, and a behavioural with the hiring manager.
+If you're heading into an iOS Engineer loop, the pattern is recognisable at most tech companies: a recruiter screen, a Swift coding round, an iOS-flavoured system design round, often a project deep-dive on something from your CV, and a behavioural with the hiring manager.
 The bar is Swift fluency, comfort with the iOS lifecycle and threading model, and the ability to discuss UI architecture without retreating to "we use SwiftUI now" as a shrug.

 What you'll be expected to do

 Most companies follow a similar shape for iOS Engineer interviews.
-Total calendar time: 3–5 weeks from recruiter screen to offer.
+Total calendar time is 3–5 weeks from recruiter screen to offer.

 01